JaredBorders/2X/README.md

 ## TODO
 * Adjust WagerCard size for mobile screens
-* Create wager field validation
+* Wager field validation needs to be a lot stricter
-* Chainlink VRF Randomness implementation
-* Find way to easily get LINK on mainnet for/from user
+* Send enough wei to pay for gas used by RandomNumberConsumer
 * Vulnerability analysis w/ [Slither](https://github.com/crytic/slither)

 ## How to Contribute?